Shopify/hydrogen-v1/docs/framework/internationalization.md

 ### Non-Oxygen deployments

-Alternatively, you can access the [Accept-Language](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Accept-Language) HTTP header as a hint to the visitor's country and language preference.
-You may also consider using a third-party geolocation library, such as [`geoip-lite`](https://www.npmjs.com/package/geoip-lite).
+If you're hosting your Hydrogen storefront on a platform that isn't Oxygen, then you can access the [Accept-Language](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Accept-Language) HTTP header as a hint to the visitor's country and language preference:

 {% codeblock file, filename: 'index.server.jsx' %}